The Deprivation of Liberty Safeguards is an addendum to the Mental Capacity Act 2005.

 - Lack the capacity to consent to where their care is given

-The deprivation of a person’s liberty is a very serious matter and should not happen unless it is absolutely necessary.
+The deprivation of a person’s liberty is a very serious matter.
 That is why the safeguards have been created: to ensure that any decision to deprive someone of their liberty is made following defined processes and in consultation with specific authorities.

 How to refer if you feel a person is being deprived of their liberty